DOI-USGS/asc-public-docs/docs/how-to-guides/isis-stac-api/how-to-query-stac-api.md

 }
 ```

-This request will return only one Item, which, combined with the descending version sort, ensures you get the latest version.
+This request will return only one item, which, combined with the descending version sort, ensures you get the latest version.

 #### Combined Example: Get the Latest DEM:
 ```